lukeplays33/Debugger/README.md

 # Debugger

 > [!NOTE]
-> Debugger is only made for projects made by Sketch
+> Debugger is made for quickly developing and testing various JS libaries and User Interfaces it has been mainly developed for usage on projects made by Sketch.